open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-This business term is mapped to the same `Classification` objects as created for BT-26-Lot.
+This field maps to the same `Classification` objects as created for BT-26(a)-Lot.

 <a href="operations.md#get-the-item-for-a-procurementprojectlot">Get the item for the ProcurementProjectLot</a>.
 For each `cac:AdditionalCommodityClassification/cbc:ItemClassificationCode`, add or update a corresponding `Classification` object in the item's `.additionalClassifications` array and map to the classification's `.id`.